Rubusch/docker__vivado/README.md

 $ export XILINXMAIL=my.email@company.com
 $ export XILINXLOGIN='password123'
 ```

-NB: `XILINXMAIL` and `XILINXLOGIN` are only needed for container creation.
-They are not stored inside the container.
+Note: `XILINXMAIL` and `XILINXLOGIN` are required only during container creation and are not stored inside the container.

-Edit the `install_config.txt` or use it as is, this is the Xilinx install config.
+You can either edit the `install_config.txt` file or use it as-is with a given default.
+This file serves as the Xilinx installation configuration.

-After building the image, the folder `download` can be removed, the Xilinx installer .bin file can be found in `./docker/build_context` and can be equally removed.
+After the image is built, the download folder can be deleted.
+The Xilinx installer .bin file, located in `./docker/build_context`, can also be safely removed.

 ## Build